sujal-sudo-code/book-recommendation-system/README.md

 - Precision: Measures the accuracy of the recommendations.
 - Recall: Measures the ability of the model to find all relevant items.
 - F1 Score: The harmonic mean of precision and recall.
-- Accuracy: The percentage of correct recommendations made by the system.
+- Accuracy: The percentage of correct recommendations made by the system with 87.5%.

 ## Contributing